MarlinFirmware/Marlin/buildroot/share/fonts/uxggenpages.md

 in the language files.

-The font file currently used to generate the font data is the file ISO10646-0-3.bdf, which is combined with the Marlin's ISO10646-1 fonts with WQY 9pt bitmap font.
+The font file currently used to generate the font data is the file ISO10646-0-3.bdf, which is combined with the Marlin's ISO10646-1 fonts and WQY 9pt bitmap font.

 Related resources
 -----------------